Yu-view/yuview/README.md

 - As a user of online shopping websites, I do not want to spend too much time scrolling through each review.

 ## Features

-A Google Chrome browser extension identifies the product a user is interested in from the webpage and retrieves data from various e-commerce sites, collating information such as user ratings, reviews and prices.

 The server employs natural language processing (NLP) techniques to deliver a concise summary of all user reviews and provides an aggregate “value” rating.